2qx/vermont.cool/teaparty/README.md

 <img src="./teaparty.png">

-Young Vermonters are getting hooked on caffeinated alcoholic malt beverages & spiked tea.
+Young Vermonters are getting hooked on caffeinated alcoholic teas.
 Many don't know what they're getting addicted to, or why they're drinking more.

 Here's the dangerous cocktail to look out for:

-- 15-30 mg of caffeine per serving
+- 15-30 mg of **caffeine** per serving
 - Non-carbonated drinkable beverage
 - Cheap, using VT's 6% alcohol tax rate
 - Sweet, colorful package, hip marketing